slsa-framework/oss-na24-slsa-workshop/activities/01/readme.md

 The slsa-verifier verifies:

 1. The cryptographic digest of the container matches the one in the attestation
-2. The repository that the container was built was your repoistory.
+2. The source origin of the repository
+3. The builder who built and generated the attestation.

 Pass command `--print-provenance | jq` to see the plaintext intoto attestation.

 Explore other commands by using the `--help` command.
-You cna read more on the project repository.
+You can read more on the project repository [here](https://github.com/slsa-framework/slsa-verifier).

 Run the same verification command but remove the `sha256:xxx` part of the image name: `image=image=docker.io/laurentsimon/oss-na24-slsa-workshop-project1-echo-server`.
 Why is this failing?
 See hints [here](https://github.com/slsa-framework/slsa-verifier/tree/main?tab=readme-ov-file#toctou-attacks).

 #### Further reading: Verification in a GitHub  workflow

 Add a job to your workflow and verify its provenance in the workflow.
-You can install the slsa-verifier via its [GitHub Action](https://github.com/slsa-framework/slsa-verifier/blob/main/actions/installer/README.md).
+You can install the slsa-verifier as a step in your workflow with its [GitHub Action](https://github.com/slsa-framework/slsa-verifier/blob/main/actions/installer/README.md).

 Read about the limitation of the current implementation of the generators [here](https://github.com/slsa-framework/slsa-github-generator/issues/1868).